|

 concludes events set into motion way back in the first

-issue.
-While the story is interesting here as we learn
+While the story is interesting in this issue, as we learn

 more about the Black Hole Aliens and see the final battle